Agencies Responsible for regulating drones in Tennessee

 - Take TRUST

-- You may take the free online test through any of the FAA-approved test administrators.
+- You may take the free online test through any FAA-approved test administrators.

 - All FAA-approved TRUST test administrators offer the test free.

-- All test questions are correctable to 100% prior to issuing your completion certificate.
+- All test questions are correctable to 100% before issuing your completion certificate.

-- After completing TRUST, you’ll need to download, save or print your completion certificate.
+- After completing TRUST, you must download, save, or print your completion certificate.

 - If you lose your certificate, you will need to retake TRUST.